Atulkrishnatiwari/MyTask/README.md

 **Installation:**
   Open the Xcode project.
-  Build and run the application on a simulator or a physical iOS device.
+  Build and run the application on a simulator or a physical IOS device.

 **Setup:**
   Follow on-screen instructions for initial setup.